onetesthub/jetrunner-cli/README.md

 ## Getting Started ##

-Jetman is built on Node.js, To run jetman make sure you have Node.js installed on your system.
+Jetrunner is built on Node.js, To run Jetrunner make sure you have Node.js installed on your system.

 You can download and install Node.js on Linux, Windows and MacOS.

-After you install Node.js jetman is just command away.
-Install Jetman-CLI module from npm globally on your system, which allow you to run it from anywhere.
+After you install Node.js Jetrunner is just command away.
+Install Jetrunner-CLI module from npm globally on your system, which allow you to run it from anywhere.

 > $ npm install -g jetrunner-cli